High in nutrients, fiber, and protein with great taste, here are some of the best Types of Beans in India that you can grow and relish!

 Other Names: Green beans, Common Beans

-The velvety and thin pods of french bean carry very tiny seeds.
+The velvety and thin pods of french beans carry very tiny seeds.
 The fresh beans have a lime green shade with a mildly sweet flavor and a semi-starchy texture.

 3. Broad or Fava Beans